This student post was written by M.A. Social Impact alumna, Alycia Elfstrom.

 Graduate school might be hard but graduate school at CLU is life-changing!

 Congratulations on choosing to do such a courageous thing.
 You won’t regret it.
-It might feel like a long way off, but 15 months from now, you’ll have completed a Master’s program.
+It might feel like a long way off, but in as little as 12 months from now, you’ll have completed a Master’s program.
 And—can I just say—it’s a pretty incredible accomplishment.

 Sending you lots of love on your own CLU journey.
 Do yourself a favor and return those school supplies.